 Tis the season to be Jolly!
 Nothing more says the holiday season like decorating your home for all the neighborhood to enjoy.
 Although you can be festive like Clark Griswold from Christmas Vacation, let’s not go about hanging Christmas lights like him.
 Yes, there is no substitute for a dazzling display of Christmas lights.
 But as any homeowner will tell you, the only thing more frustrating than hanging Christmas lights is finding out you damaged your roof while trying to hang them.

 Are you planning on hanging your holiday lights yourself this year?
-Before you begin, you are going to want to know a few quick tips that should help you avoid causing some damage to your roof and home.
+Before you begin, you are going to want to know a few quick tips from a Lubbock roofer that should help you avoid causing some damage to your roof and home.

 Five ideas for Christmas light tips that are roof-friendly: